 Do his earnings qualify for the for the foreign earned income exclusion?

-These are all real situations, drawn from the Tax Court's files.
-In each and every case above, it turns out that a part of their earnings do not qualify for the Foreign Earned Income Exclusion.
+These are all real situations, drawn from Tax Court database.
+In each and every case above, it turns out that a part of their earnings do not qualify for the Foreign Earned Income Exclusion - or in one case, any exclusion.
 Why?